Railroad Commission of Texas: Expansion to oil

-A crisis for the petroleum industry was created by the East Texas oil boom of the 1930s, as prices plunged to 25 cents a barrel.
+A crisis for the petroleum industry was created by the East Texas oil boom of the 1930s, as prices plunged to 25¢ a barrel.
 The traditional TRC policy of negotiating compromises failed; the governor was forced to call in the state militia to enforce order.
 Texas oilmen decided they preferred state to federal regulation, and wanted the TRC to give out quotas so that every producer would get higher prices and profits.
 Pure Oil Company opposed the first statewide oil prorationing order, which was issued by the TRC in August 1930.
-The order, which was intended to conserve oil resources by limiting the number of barrels drilled per day, was seen by small producers like Pure as a conspiracy between government and major companies to drive them out of business and foster monopoly in the oil industry.
+The order, which was intended to conserve oil resources by limiting the number of barrels drilled per day, was seen by small producers, like Pure Oil, as a conspiracy between government and major companies to drive them out of business, and ultimately foster monopoly in the oil industry.

-Ernest O. Thompson (1892–1966), head of the TRC from 1932 to 1965, took charge of the agency and indeed the oil industry by appealing to an ideal of Texas's role in the global oil order—the civil religion of Texas oil.
+Ernest O. Thompson (1892–1966), head of the TRC from 1932 to 1965, took charge of the agency, and indeed the oil industry, by appealing to an ideal of Texas's role in the global oil order—the civil religion of Texas oil.
 He cajoled, harangued, and browbeat recalcitrant producers into compliance with the TRC's prorationing orders.
 The New Deal allowed the TRC to set national oil policy.
-As late as the 1950s the TRC controlled over 40% of United States crude production and approximately half of estimated national proved reserves.
+As late as the 1950s, the TRC controlled over 40% of United States’ crude production, and approximately half of estimated national proved reserves.
 It served as a model in the creation of OPEC.
 Gordon M. Griffin, chief engineer of the TRC during World War II, developed the formula for prorationing to keep production flowing for the military.

-Because it needed access to the Texas headquarters of the various oil companies, it became a long term tenant at the Milam Building.
+Because the TRC needed access to the Texas headquarters of the various oil companies, it became a long term tenant at the Milam Building.

 Operations

 Regulation was a practical rather than ideological affair.
 The TRC typically worked with the regulated industries to improve operations, share best practices, and address consumer complaints.
-Radical activities like rate setting to favor shippers or producers or consumers, and heated court battles, were the exception rather than the rule.
+Radical activities—like heated court battles or rate-setting to favor shippers, producers, or consumers—were the exception rather than the rule.

-Within the oil and gas industry, it took into account production in other states, in effect bringing total available supply, (including imports, which were small) within the principle of prorationing to market demand.
+Within the oil and gas industry, it took into account production in other states, in effect bringing total available supply (including imports, which were small) within the principle of prorationing to market demand.
 Allowable oilfield production was calculated as follows: estimated market demand, minus uncontrolled additions to supply, gave the Texas total; this was then prorated among fields and wells in a manner calculated to preserve equity among producers, and to prevent any well from producing beyond its maximum efficient rate (MER).
 Scheduled allowables are expressed in numbers of calendar days of permitted production per month at MER.
 In the spring of 2013, new hydraulic fracturing water recycling rules were adopted in the state of Texas by the Railroad Commission of Texas.
 The Water Recycling Rules are intended to encourage Texas hydraulic fracturing operators to conserve water used in the hydraulic fracturing process for oil and gas wells.